Skip to content

 globmatch is similar to match except it does not use the same recursive logic that match does.
 In all other respects, it behaves the same.

 globmatch does not access the filesystem, but you can force the path to access the filesystem if you give it the REALPATH flag.
 We do not restrict this, but we do not enable it by default.
-REALPATH simply forces the match to check the filesystem to see if the file exists and is a directory or not.
+REALPATH simply forces the match to check the filesystem to see if the file exists, if it is a directory or not, and whether it is a symlink.

 Since Path is derived from PurePath, this method is also available in Path objects.